RiccoWrld/web103_finalproject/README.md

 ### 🪪 Authentication ✅
 Users will be able to create an account, log in, and securely access their personalized habit data.

-### 🗂️ Habit Card ✅
+### 🧠 Habit Dashboard with Habit Cards ✅
+Users can view all their habits in one place with progress tracking and streak counts.
 Each habit will be displayed as a card showing its name, progress, category, and completion status, allowing users to easily track and manage their habits.

-### 🧠 Habit Dashboard ✅
-Users can view all their habits in one place with progress tracking and streak counts.

 ### ➕ Add / Edit / Delete Habits ✅
 Users can create new habits, update them, or remove them easily from their dashboard.

-### 🔄 Progress Update on Same Page ✅
+### 🔄 Mark as Completed on Same Page ✅
 Users can mark habits as complete for the day **without leaving the dashboard** (handled on same page).

 ### 💬 Modal Confirmation ✅